SharkSnack/asuka/content/items/mon-box.md

 - Fullness rapidly depletes while wearing a monster box.
     - Fullness -1% every 2 actions.
 - Asuka's equipment is nullified while wearing a monster box.
-    - However, Substitute Bracelet (身代わりの腕輪) still takes effect if you collapse.
+    - However, Decoy Bracelet (身代わりの腕輪) still takes effect if you collapse.
 - Items can't be picked up, traps won't activate, and you can't use stairs while wearing a monster box.
 - Damage received is applied toward the monster box's HP instead of Asuka's HP.
     - If the monster box's HP falls to 0, the box breaks and Asuka also collapses.
-    - Revival Grass (復活の草) and Substitute Bracelet (身代わりの腕輪) will still revive her.
+    - Revival Grass (復活の草) and Decoy Bracelet (身代わりの腕輪) will still revive her.
     - Asuka is safe if hit by an Extinction Scroll (ねだやしの巻物), but the monster box breaks.
 - Open the menu and select Return (もどる) to unequip the monster box.
     - The monster box falls to the ground underfoot.